 Japan 2019 Day 5 - A Pilgrimage and RabbitsNov 7, 2019 8 min read

 Someone forgot their coffee by the hotel vending machine.
+Mine now.

 Visiting 2 spots today and I won’t be coming back to Hiroshima tonight.